jkwizy/front-end-assignment/README.md

 For my SPA design my initial thought was that I wanted several different content sections all in a vertical column, the nav would be a horizontal bar next to the website title.
 This would be at the very top of the page, followed by a main image with another subheading in the center of this image.
 Each content section would come after this, however, at this point I had no idea what content I would include so these are just empty boxes.
 The page would display content based on the breakpoints used - for example, a mobile breakpoint would cause images or text to be limited to 1 per column, a tablet breakpoint 2 images or section of text per row and desktop 4.
 Due to it being a SPA the website would need the navigation bar to link directly to each content section, but this can be done with the CSS.
 An initial design of the idea made in Photoshop can be seen here.
 ![SPA design idea](/docs/img/spaDesign.png)

+This was the wireframe for my single page site done after I'd decided I was going to do a single page site.
 ![SPA wireframe](/docs/img/wireframe.png)

 ##### Multi-page design